 Statute of Limitations

-The statute of limitation, or time limit, given to plaintiffs filing a medical malpractice lawsuit is two years from the date the victim discovers the injury according to Florida Statutes §95.11(4)(b).
+The statute of limitations, or time limit, given to plaintiffs filing a medical malpractice lawsuit is two years from the date the victim discovers the injury according to Florida Statutes §95.11(4)(b).
 However, plaintiffs may not file a case more than four years from the date that the medical malpractice occurred.

 Contact a Seminole Medical Malpractice Attorney Today